 ERROR 1045 (28000): Access denied for user 'username'@'host' (using password: YES)

-Ensure the user has the correct host and privileges.GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'host' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'host' IDENTIFIED BY 'password';

 FLUSH PRIVILEGES;

-This error indicates that the MySQL client cannot establish a connection to the server.
-You might see a message like:
+.This error indicates that the MySQL client cannot establish a connection to the MySQL server.

 sudo systemctl status mysql

-This error occurs when MySQL encounters a syntax issue in your SQL query.
-The error message typically includes details about where the issue occurred.
+.This error occurs when there’s a syntax issue in your SQL query.
+The error message typically includes details about where the problem is.

-SELECT `key` FROM table_name;
+SELECT `key` FROM `table_name`;

 This error occurs when you try to query a table that doesn’t exist in the database.

-This error occurs when you try to create a foreign key relationship, but MySQL cannot enforce the constraint.
+statement.This error occurs when you try to create a foreign key relationship, but MySQL cannot enforce the constraint.

 ALTER TABLE referenced_table ADD INDEX (referenced_column);